YiShanStephyHung/foodfortunewheel/README.md

-# FoodFortuneWheel
+# Food Fortune Wheel
-FoodFortuneWheel is a fortune wheel created with HTML, CSS and JavaScript.<br>
+Food Fortune Wheel is a fortune wheel created with HTML, CSS, and JavaScript.<br>
 Why not choose one Taiwanese local dish from this fortune wheel?

 ## Demo